swanson-j/ORM-Framework/README.md

 ### How It Works
 * User creates connection to DB with JDBC by creating a configuration file listing:
-  > DB url(ex: jdbc:postgresql://samplepsql.sample.us-east-1.rds.amazonaws.com:5432/postgres?currentSchema=yourSchema)
+  > 1. DB url(ex: jdbc:postgresql://samplepsql.sample.us-east-1.rds.amazonaws.com:5432/postgres?currentSchema=yourSchema)
   >
-  > username
+  > 2. username
   >
-  > password
+  > 3. password
-*
+* Set the path of the Entity Manager singleton to the location of the configuration file(ex.
+EntityManager.setPath(src/main/resources/jdbc.config))
+* Annotate all classes and fields that will be persisted with the appropriate Annotations
+* You are now ready to use the Entity Manager to perform CRUD operations on objects

 ### Annotations
 | Annotation  | Description |